 PPI and the HRCDC

-Public and patient involvement (PPI) in the planning, design and conduct of research, and in the communication of research results leads to increased effectiveness, credibility and relevance or any health and social care research project.
+Public and patient involvement (PPI) in the planning, design and conduct of research, and in the communication of research results leads to increased effectiveness, credibility and relevance for any health and social care research project.

 Find out more about PPI